Klodian Duro: Return to Tirana (third spell)

 In the UEFA Europa League first qualifying round, Duro started the first leg in July against CS Grevenmacher, playing 66 minutes and contributing to both goals in the team’s 2–0 home win.
-However, he was subsequently excluded from the squad due to conflicts with coach Julián Rubio.
+However, he was subsequently excluded from the squad due to repeated conflicts with coach Rubio.
 Without Duro on play, Tirana drew 0–0 in the second leg against Grevenmacher and advanced, but were comprehensively eliminated in the following round by Norwegian side Aalesunds FK with a 6–1 aggregate score.

 Duro returned back featuring in the 2012 Albanian Supercup final on 18 August 2012 against Skënderbeu, coming on as a substitute in the 69th minute with the score level at 1–1.
 Despite Tirana being reduced to ten men following a red card in the 82nd minute, Duro played a decisive role in the final minute of normal play when he carried the ball forward through midfield before releasing a pass on the right to Gilman Lika, whose ensuing cross into the area was deflected into the net as an own goal by Marko Radaš for the winning goal.
 Tirana finished the match with nine players after Lika received a second yellow card for excessive celebration, but held on to secure the Albanian Supercup.

 In the opening match of the 2012–13 Kategoria Superiore season on 28 August 2012, Duro scored the winning goal from the penalty spot in the 31st minute against Tomori Berat.
-After the departure of head coach Julián Rubio, Duro initially remained a starter under his replacement Artur Lekbello, though he was gradually moved to the bench due to tactical preferences.
+After the departure of head coach Rubio, Duro initially remained a starter under his replacement Artur Lekbello, though he was gradually moved to the bench due to tactical preferences.
 Lekbello left the club after less than two months, and Duro returned to the starting lineup under caretaker manager Alban Tafaj, scoring decisive winning goals against Vllaznia in November (1–0) and Laçi in December (2–1).
 With the arrival of head coach Nevil Dede he again lost his starting place, and made the final appearance of his career on 10 March 2013 against Besa Kavajë.